pravega/pravega/documentation/src/docs/admin-guide/deploying-small-bookkeeper-clusters.md

 - If the node has only 1 drive, we cannot guarantee any kind of failure tolerance.
 Also, both journal and ledger directories will land on the same drive, thus impacting performance.
 - If the node has 2 drives, we have the option to chose whether to instantiate one or two Bookies.
-With one Bookie, we can place journal and ledger in separate directories to favor performance but without. being able to recover from a failure of a drive or the Bookie itself.
-With two Bookies, we can decide whether to still have 1 or 2 data replicas.
-The former choice would have better performance, and it would tolerate temporarily unavailability of one of the Bookies while continue serving writes.
+With one Bookie, we can place journal and ledger in separate directories to favor performance but without being able to tolerate a permanent failure of a drive or a Bookie itself.
+With two Bookies, we can decide to create 1 or 2 data replicas.
+The former choice would have better performance, and it would tolerate temporarily unavailability of one of the Bookies while continue serving writes but no permanenet failures.
 The latter choice would have lower performance due to replication costs, but it can tolerate permanent failure of one Bookie or drive.
 - The situation in which the node has 4 drives is similar to the case for 2 drives, but in this case we could tolerate up to 2 permanent Bookie or drive failures without losing data.